 Augmented Reality (AR) is another fast-growing trend that is expected to value around $1.2 trillion by 2030 up from $37 billion in 2019.
 Among many interesting benefits AR provides one of the most exciting is the ability to visualise projects in their surrounding environments before the work has started.

 Robotics and Automation are reported to be 2022’s biggest trends.
 It is something we rely on in times of need, it helps the industry when we face labour shortages or when productivity cannot be met in a given time.
 It can improve the quality of buildings and help builders cut out manual tasks such as bricklaying or window fitting.

 Due to the pandemic, most residential projects were delayed, as a lot of people did not feel comfortable inviting contractors into their homes to complete renovation tasks.
 But in 2022 this is set to get back on track.
 A major benefit that comes from this is the increased demand for sustainable materials as residents like to reduce their own personal impact on the environment.

 - Labour Shortages

 The requirement for labour will continue as it has for the last couple of years.
 The emphasis now placed on the serious need for workers will only become more and more important.
 Although we do now have help from robots, it is still crucial we have a human workforce to carry out many tasks like analysing and interpreting data.
-Negative perceptions about the industry have been a main factor causing the shortage and now there is a huge focus on ensuring the roles are more attractive.
+Negative perceptions about the industry have been the main factor causing the shortage and now there is a huge focus on ensuring the roles are more attractive.

 This list of trends will have a lasting impact and will shape the future of construction and many organisations are already on board and flourishing because of this new way of life, it is important you adjust your workplace to stay ahead of your competition.